Infernis264/TwitchViewerSelector/README.md

 `remove [username]` - Forcibly removes a person from the pool but doesn't prevent them from rejoining

+### Change drawing mode

 `use [drawing type]` - switches to the specified system for pooling.
 The three types are as follows:
 1) `priority` - Uses accumulated priority points to weight drawing in favor of those who aren't drawn as often across separate pools
 2) `random` - Randomly chooses viewers with an extra entry for those subscribed to the channel
+3) `random-nosub` - The original method, sticks everyone in a list and picks one at random with no weights
-3) `order` - The simplest method, draws people in the order they entered the pool
+4) `order` - The simplest method, draws people in the order they entered the pool